Markus Kellermann Founder & CEO

 What is conversation intelligence?
 Conversation intelligence is the process of recording, transcribing, and analyzing conversations (typically sales calls and meetings) to extract insights like talk ratios, topic patterns, objection frequency, and action items.
 It goes beyond basic transcription by using AI to identify what happened in a conversation and what it means for your business.

 How is conversation intelligence different from transcription?
-Transcription converts speech to text — that's it.
+Transcription converts speech to text.
+That's it.
 Conversation intelligence adds analysis: speaker identification, topic detection, sentiment analysis, key moment flagging, and cross-conversation pattern recognition.
 Transcription is an ingredient.
 Conversation intelligence is the meal.

 What are the best conversation intelligence tools in 2026?
 The top conversation intelligence platforms include Convo (privacy-first, local processing, no bot), Gong (enterprise-grade, revenue intelligence), and Chorus (now part of ZoomInfo).
 For smaller teams, Convo offers the core capabilities at a fraction of the enterprise price.
 See our comparison of meeting assistants for a detailed breakdown.